-Terriers were originally bred to hunt vermin and most of them would still do a stellar job.
+Terriers were originally bred to hunt vermin, and most of them would still do a stellar job.
 At the very least, the modern terrier breed is capable of running long distances and tends to outstrip the physical stamina of its owner.
 Although there are arguably hundreds of purebred and hybrid terrier breeds, below you will find 15 of the most popular, including details of their personality, so that you can determine whether they would make the right dog for you.
-First we discuss the 9 small terrier dog breeds, and then we go on to discuss the 6 large terrier dog breeds.
-Let’s get started!

 The 9 Small Terrier Dog Breeds